Development Work On Bhara Kahu Housing Scheme In Full Swing; Next Installment In 2020 - UrduPoint

 He said that actual price of plots have increased from Rs.
 3 million to Rs.
 4.4 million due to the delay of scheme and increase in rates of development work.

 Due to delay in operationalization of the scheme, he said that at least 1000 registered applicants have withdrawn their registration and payments have been made to the applicants/ registered members who have withdrawn their plots.
-Now 2200 people have given their consent to continue the payment of plots.
+Now 2200 people have given their consent to continue the payment of plots who have already paid the first installment in 2016 and waiting for the allotment of plots for more than three years.

 This scheme will be inaugurated soon and the members of the scheme will be awarded allotment letters against remaining plots and 1000 more applicants would be adjusted against those who have withdrawn their plots.